 A couple years ago we went to Walt Disney World for the first time!
 And it was such an amazing time.
 We’ve done Disneyland more than 20 times, easy, but that was a first for us.
 (Update: we recently counted and discovered we’ve had almost 80 trips combined!!!!)
 And I (being the Type A personality that I am) spent hours and hours scrolling the internet for tips… and I still felt unsure and unprepared until we finally went.

-There’s a lot of information out there… a lot of it is personal preference and opinion, so take or leave ours, but we thought we’d start sharing our experiences with all of you.
+There’s a lot of information out there… a lot of it is personal preference and opinion.
+Take or leave ours, but we thought we’d share our experiences with all of you.
 A lot of our tips are for making Disney affordable (hence the name stress-free).
 We like to go with quantity over quality.
 Some people want to go one time and budget isn’t an issue.
 There will still be tips for that crowd, but our goal is to get you there!
+Hopefully we can provide some awesome information that makes it easier for you to get there sooner, and stress less once you are there.

 - What age is best?